Donna Lednicky, Director of Business Operations

 Louis W. McFaul -- Assistant Treasurer

 Louis attended St. Martin's Episcopal School where he received the Art Award in his Junior and Senior years.
-He took art lessons from John McCrady in French Quarter.
+He took art lessons from John McCrady in the French Quarter.
 He graduated from Tulane University in 1974.
 He was an Art History major and took Sam Wilson’s class at Tulane.
 He worked as Registrar of the Louisiana State Museum 1977-1978.
 He received an MBA from Tulane 1980.
 From 1980 until his retirement in 2013 he worked in banking (mostly at JPMorgan Chase and local predecessor bank, First Commerce Corp.).
 One exception: In 1984-1985 he had a small company producing art prints.
 From 1992 to 1998 he lived in Alexandria, Louisiana, working at Rapides Bank, where he was on the Board of Directors of the River Oaks Square Arts Center.

 Nathan Lott -- Recording Secretary

-Nathan Lott has been Coordinator for the Greater New Orleans Water Collaborative since the fall of 2015.
-Prior to that, he lived in Virginia where he served as Executive Director of the Virginia Conservation Network and also as Public Relations Specialist for the Virginia Department of Conservation and Recreation.
-Nathan is the author of a guidebook, 60 Hikes within 60 Miles: Richmond, published in 2005 and revised in 2010.
-Having completed a B.A. in Journalism and Mass Communications, cum laude, from Samford University, Nathan completed his Masters of Preservation Studies from Tulane University in 2015.
-He is married to Elizabeth Mangham Lott, senior pastor of Saint Charles Avenue Baptist Church, here in New Orleans.
+Nathan Lott is staff director for the Water Collaborative of Greater New Orleans, where he has worked since 2015.
+He previously served as Executive Director of the Virginia Conservation Network and also as Public Relations Specialist for the Virginia Department of Conservation and Recreation.
+Nathan is the author of a guidebook, 60 Hikes within 60 miles: Richmond, and was project manager for Capt.
+John Smith's Trail on the James River, a boat and auto tour.
+Having earned a B.A. in Journalism and Mass Communications from Samford University, Nathan completed his Master's of Preservation Studies from Tulane University in 2015, receiving the Outstanding Thesis Award for his research on climate change in cultural heritage.
+He is married to Elizabeth Mangham Lott, senior pastor of Saint Charles Avenue Baptist Church.

 Hilary Somerville Irvin -- Corresponding Secretary